d-ries/linux-essentials/13_Logging/01_course.md

 ### Priority levels

-As you have probably noticed, not everything that is logged is necesarrily important or useful information.
+As you have probably noticed, not everything that is logged is necessarily important or useful information.
 This is why every event that is logged also has a priority level.
 These are, from not important to very important:

 Displayed in white in the journal:
 - **debug**: The most verbose setting.
 Everything that a process can log is logged.
 This is only useful when debugging a specific problem as you will be able to follow every step a process takes.
 These messages are usually discarded.
 If you want to see debug events, you'll have to enable it in the journald configuration.